 Consequently, for all (constant) real $\beta > 0$, Barvinok's interpolation method estimates thermal expectations to additive error $\epsilon$ with cost $n^{O\lr{\beta \log (\beta n/\epsilon)}}$. \end{result*}

-\begin{remark*}[Estimating nontrivial fluctuations] The classical algorithm's cost remains quasi-polynomial even when $\epsilon$ is small enough to recover instance-to-instance fluctuations of local observable expectations. \end{remark*}
+This result is exponential in $\beta$; in comparison, a naive application of Barvinok's algorithm in the absence of a phase transition would give a doubly exponential dependence in $\beta$ (\Cref{app:disk-to-strip-mapping}).
+We also note that the instance-to-instance fluctuations of local observables are inverse polynomial in size, and thus the algorithm remains quasi-polynomial even when $\epsilon$ is small enough to recover disorder-dependent thermal expectations.

-We show this result via a generalization of the standard SYK Euclidean path integral computation~\cite{maldacena2016remarks,kitaev2018soft} to complex $\beta$.
+We show the result via a generalization of the standard SYK Euclidean path integral computation~\cite{maldacena2016remarks,kitaev2018soft} to complex $\beta$.
 Rather than computing $\E \log |Z(\beta)|$ with the replica trick, we use Jensen's formula to bound the number of complex zeros in terms of the annealed quantity $\E |Z(\beta)|^2$.
 Solving the saddle point equations in the large-$q$ limit under a replica symmetric ansatz allows us to identify a zero-free region, which we verify numerically by exact diagonalization (Fig.~\ref{fig:sykzeros}).
 We note that these techniques, although standard in the physics literature, are non-rigorous due to the difficulty of formally controlling the path integral.

-To emphasize that Barvinok's algorithm is broadly applicable to systems with a sign problem and large entanglement, we give numerical examples of zero-free regions in \Cref{app:num} for random $k$-local Pauli Hamiltonians, which have a non-glassy phase similar to SYK~\cite{swingle2024bosonic,zlokapa2025average}, and the doped Fermi-Hubbard model, which has a sign problem~\cite{zhang1999finite}.
+To emphasize that Barvinok's algorithm is broadly applicable to systems with a sign problem and large entanglement, we give numerical examples of zero-free regions in \Cref{app:num} for the quantum Heisenberg model~\cite{georges2001quantum} and the doped Fermi-Hubbard model~\cite{zhang1999finite}.
 Since experimentally accessible phases often correspond to the fast-mixing regime before a phase transition, we expect these classical algorithms to remain quasi-polynomial in relevant settings for quantum simulators and fault-tolerant quantum Gibbs sampling algorithms.